lisakmalins/dna-by-davinci/JellyfishKmers/README.md

-load-kmer-dict.py reads k-mers and counts from Jellyfish dump file into a dictionary in order to measure how much memory is required to hold them.
+LoadKmerDict.py reads k-mers and counts from Jellyfish dump file into a dictionary in order to measure how much memory is required to hold them.

-dump100.fa is a short jellyfish dump file for testing.
+dump100.fa is a tiny Jellyfish dump file for testing.
+It is the first 100 lines of a real Jellyfish dump file for maize.

 From python shell:

-`sourcename = "{filename.fa}"`
+`dumpfile = "{filename.fa}"`

-`exec(open("load-kmer-dict.py").read())`
+`exec(open("LoadKmerDict.py").read())`